selfup/tinymap/README.md

 Upper Bound means the value being grabbed is the 100th element in a slice of 100 elements.

+Under the hood TinyMap uses slices.

 I have not yet added a catch block to prevent the slice to grow, but this should be used for small data sotrage :pray:

-Under the hood TinyMap uses slices.
-Arrays could be used next if performance becomes an issue :smile: